How to Build Corva Frontend Apps with Highcharts - Complete Guide

 Replace the basic constants with WITS-specific dataset definitions:

-Replace src/constants.js
+Replace src/constants.js:

 export const DATASETS = [